By Amanda-Joy Lee

 Tech lovers from around the world gathered in Las Vegas from Jan.
 8-11 for the annual International Consumer Electronics Show (CES) where they debuted some of the world’s newest and most innovative products.
 Audiences were in for an entire week of tech-based excitement with different activities and products to look at.

 “There was so much amazing technology,” Ruby Draayer, senior, said.
 “Being a part of the entire process was completely mind-blowing.”

 The convention was divided into sections, each showing off different and new innovations, most notably was “Eureka Park” where companies showcased their ingenuity with new products.
 “Sports zones” showcased sports technology advancements such as new bikes or customized sports analysis to help players improve their game sense.
 “C-space” was an area where like-minded developers could talk and solve today’s most distressing problems including technology and the future of advertising.
 A discussion on “Smart cities” brought minds together to comprise solutions that could be used for a better, healthier planet.
 Lastly, the “Design and Source” zone allowed people to invest in some of the best up and coming products.

-During the event, conferences and featured speakers such as Muriel Bowser Mayor of Washington D.C., John Donovan CEO of AT&T, and Geoff Schiller Chief Revenue Officer of Pop Sugar.
+During the event, conferences and featured speakers such as Mayor of Washington D.C.
+Muriel Bowser, CEO of AT&T John Donovan, and Chief Revenue Officer of Pop Sugar Geoff Schiller.
 CES held conferences throughout the day for people to talk about advanced technologies enabling the future customer experience, gaming: the killer AR/VR/MR App and AI enabling the human.

 “I listened to a photographer who inspired me to do better with my own photography,” Victor Chen, senior, said.
 “People have been gaining more experience, and the knowledge we have is definitely getting better.”